marija117/marija-bogosavljevic-fatcat-task/README.md

 1. Start the development server
     `npm run dev`
-2. Check if there is any eslint errors
+2. Check if there are any eslint errors
     `npx eslint . --ext .js,.jsx,.ts,.tsx --fix `
 3. Open your browser and navigate to http://localhost:3000 to view the application.